WHenderson/rooibos/README.md

 - [ ] Add documentation
 - [ ] Add .only semantics - should filter _just_ `it` blocks.
 Check what mocha does for mixing describe and it blocks
 - [ ] Move exception out of Event and into Context?
+- [ ] Add tests for using await vs no await